SolarNetworkFoundation/solarnetwork-ops/dba/postgres/docs/FreeBSD-EC2-Setup.md

 Created a 50 GB `io1` volume to hold the database WAL (transaction log).
 That leaves plenty of room for the current level of tranaction bursts, of upwards of 1000 16MB log files.
-With `lz4` encryption enabled, this should hold plenty of log segments.
+With `lz4` compression enabled, this should hold plenty of log segments.
 Attached to instance as `/dev/sdf`.

 Created a 100 GB `io1` volume to hold the database indexes (via the `solarindex` tablespace).
 Attached to instance as `/dev/sdg`.